Home Compare GET.PA vs LVS

 Getlink vs Las Vegas Sands: Which Stock Looks Stronger in 2026?

-Las Vegas Sands holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Las Vegas Sands holds the cleaner structural position, with the lead spread across valuation and stability.
 Getlink SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Getlink SE, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Las Vegas Sands, but the market is not currently confirming it.

 Trajectory Similarity